 In Clinical Ethics , three clinical ethicists (a philosopher - Jonsen, a physician - Siegler, and a lawyer - Winslade) have developed a method with which to work through difficult cases.
 The process can be thought of as the "ethics workup," similar to the "History and Physical" skills that all medical students use when learning how to "workup" a patient's primary complaints.
 While this method has deep philosophical roots, clinicians who use this method like the way it parallels the way they they think through tough medical cases.

-Jonsen, Siegler and Winslade have identified four "topics" that are basic and intrinsic to every clinical encounter.
+Jonsen, Siegler and Winslade have identified four "topics" that are intrinsic to every clinical encounter.
 Focusing our discussion around these four topics gives us a way to organize the facts of the particular case at hand.

-Once the details of a case have been outlined according to the four topics (using the 4 boxes), there are a series of questions that the clinician should ask.
+Once the details of a case have been outlined according to the four topics, there are a series of questions that the clinician should ask.

 What is this a case of?
 Does it sound like other cases you may have encountered? (e.g., Is it a case of "refusal of potentially life-sustaining treatment by a competent patient"?)